Jthomp1993/Milestone-Project-2-IFD/testing.md

 * Throughout the process of writing my Javascript code I would regularly console.log to make sure things were working as expected and to catch any unexpected bugs.

+* I came accross a bug in my quiz section which was when a button was clicked the class that was being added by javascript to inform the user if the answer was correct or incorrect wouldn't work until the mouse had left the button.
+After trying methods to fix this I resolved it by adding a remove class statement in my javascript to remove the bootstrap class when the button was clicked.
+  After doing so it worked correctly.

 ## User stories from UX section

 * User goals